itu-square/sat-metropolis/README.md

    13. `make`
    14. `conda env config vars set LD_LIBRARY_PATH=<path_to_dir_hosting_virtual_environment>/venv/lib` (this is an example to add the variable to a conda environment, it is also possible to simply add it to `.bashrc`)
    15. `ln -s <path_to_megasampler>/megasampler ~/.local/bin/megasampler`

-10. Download and install [CMSGen](https://github.com/meelgroup/cmsgen) (this is the same guide as in the repository)
+10. Download and install [CMSGen](https://github.com/meelgroup/cmsgen).
+The following are the same steps as in [CMSGen](https://github.com/meelgroup/cmsgen).
     1. `sudo apt install zlib1g-dev help2man`
     2. `cd cmsgen`
     3. `mkdir build && cd build`